terminusdb/terminusdb-tutorials/getting_started/python-client/lesson_2.md

 As you see there are `Employee id` which are used as a key to link the `Manager` field to the person that is the manager of that employee.

-To link them, we will do the following command to import the CSV:
+To link them, we will do the following command to import the CSV (we are assuming you are in the subdirectory getting\_started from the previous lesson):

 ```
-$ terminusdb importcsv Employees.csv --classname EmployeesFromCSV --id "Employee id" -e Manager -m "Import Employees from CSV"
+$ tdbpy importcsv Employees.csv --classname EmployeesFromCSV --id "Employee id" -e Manager -m "Import Employees from CSV"
 0it [00:00, ?it/s]
 Schema object EmployeesFromCSV created with Employees.csv being imported into database.
 1it [00:00,  1.27it/s]